aretext/aretext/client-server-design.md

 When tty dimensions change, the client will receive a SIGWINCH signal.
 To propagate the change, the client must:

 1. Resize ptmx to match the client's tty.
 This causes the kernel to signal SIGWINCH to all server subprocesses whose controlling terminal is pts.
-2. Send a `WindowResizeMsg` to the server.
+2. Send a `TerminalResizeMsg` to the server.
 This allows the server to update screen dimensions for the client's editor.

 Client-Server Messages
 ----------------------

 Messages will be serialized as JSON, with a uint32 header indicating msg length.

--	`ClientHelloMsg`:
+-	`StartSessionMsg`:
 	-	sent from client to server after connect
 	-	fields:
 		-	current working directory